-The backlight source is usually low or medium brightness LEDs (5 to 50 lumens) mounted on strips or modules.
-Since the illuminated surface has a large area, such low power illumination is the best choice.
+The backlight source is usually low or medium brightness LEDs (5 to 50 lumens each) mounted on strips or modules.
+Since the illuminated surface has a large area, low power illumination is the best choice.

 The proper design and installation of a luminous ceiling has a number of unique challenges that we will address in this article.